lubianat/omero-ontop-to-rdf-comparisons/README.md

 So, in theory, omekg:Image is [defined by](https://www.w3.org/TR/rdf12-schema/#ch_isdefinedby) core:Image, while also being [equivalent](https://www.w3.org/TR/owl-ref/#equivalentClass-def) to it.

-in some places in the OMERO-ONTOP mappings, one can find also the `omens` prefixs
+in some places in the OMERO-ONTOP mappings, one can find also the `omens` prefixs.
+It is used to mint URIs on the fly, as the base URL for keys in annotations with key-value pairs (e.g. creating `omens:{key}` on the fly).

 ```
 prefix omens: <http://www.openmicroscopy.org/ns/default/>